-Marianne Arling has a masters degree in special education and over twenty years of experience working with students in schools and in tutoring programs.
+Marianne Arling is currently the Learning Specialist at Nativity Faith and Reason School in Broomfield Colorado.
+She has a masters degree in special education and over twenty years of experience working with students in schools and in tutoring programs.
+She is the owner and director of The Marian School.
 From 2003 – 2011, she served as Program Director for the John Corcoran Foundation tutoring program.
 In that capacity, she designed and managed a tutoring program which served over 2,000 students in Colorado and California, in after- school and online programs, funded by federal (Supplemental Services) and state (Read to Achieve) grants.
 Students who completed those programs achieved the some of the highest CSAP gains in the state in reading and math as evaluated by reports published Colorado Department of Education, and by Denver Public Schools.
 She recruited, trained and supervised over 400 tutors in those tutoring programs.

 Before that, she worked for eight years as Coordinator of the Pueblo Community College Based Reading Project, an outreach program which provided tutorial support for hundreds of students with remedial reading needs in scores of schools in Pueblo and Fremont counties.
 She also served as Coordinator of the AmeriCorps program sponsored by PCC, and trained AmeriCorps tutors to work as remedial reading instructors in Pueblo schools.